 When: October to May

-Where: Park in the National Trust car park at Brook Chine.
+Where to start: park in the National Trust car park at Brook Chine

 From the car park, follow the steep path to the beach which will set the energetic tone for this walk.
 Turn right on the beach and you’ll notice many large stones in the sand, possibly containing the giant casts of dinosaur footprints.
 Notice the striking contrast in the colour of the cliffs and, around 400 steps on, enjoy a beautiful small waterfall in the centre of these.